huayyy888/Fake_JobPostings_Prediction/README.md

 1. Text preprocessing (cleaning and generating `cleaned_text`).
 2. Feature extraction using **TF-IDF**.
 3. Training **machine learning models**: Random Forest, Naive Bayes, and SVM.
-4. Handling **imbalanced data** using methods like undersampling, oversampling, and hybrid approaches.
+4. Handling **imbalanced data** using methods like hybrid approaches.
 5. Deploying the predictive model as a **Streamlit app** for easy interaction.

 > The Coding will put the **notebook folder** that contains ipynb notebook and model joblib.<br>